sifrr/sifrr/packages/browser/sifrr-dom/README.md

 **Note**: These might not be exact and should only be taken as a reference.

 ## How to use

-Sifrr recommends to build webapps without any transpiling

 ### Directly in Browser using standalone distribution